ryanallen/words-of-my-perfect-teacher/README.md

 four god realms corresponding to these concentrations.

 ## Four Great Kings
-*rgyal chen rigs bzhi*, Skt. *caturmaharajakayika*, four gods who are traditionally the protectors of the four directions.
+*rgyal chen rigs bzhi*, Skt. *caturmahārājākāyika*, four gods who are traditionally the protectors of the four directions.
 Their realm is the first of the six god realms in the World of Desire.
 See [three worlds](#three-worlds).

 ## Four great streams of suffering
 *sdug sngal gyi chu bo chen po bzhi*,